-This simple banana and blueberry soup makes a delicious snack, breakfast or even healthy dessert.
-It's easy to make and great for kids too!
+This simple banana and blueberry smoothie bowl makes a delicious snack, breakfast or even healthy dessert.
+It's easy to make with just three ingredients including buttermilk.
+Your kids will love it too!

-This banana and blueberry soup must be one of the quickest recipes I’ve ever made.
-Quick in 2 senses: As long as the banana has been frozen in advance, it only takes a minute to prepare.
-I also had no plans to make this at the beginning of the day.
-I had ripe bananas and buttermilk that needed to be used up so I was thinking of making a banana bread.
+This banana and blueberry smoothie bowl must be one of the quickest recipes I’ve ever made.
+As long as the banana has been frozen in advance, it only takes a minute to prepare.

 Yes, and smoothie bowls have exploded in popularly over the last few years.
-When I called this a soup, it was just as they were emerging as a thing.
 I'm sure if I'd titled this post a year later I'd have called it a banana and blueberry smoothie bowl!
 I'd also have added a few more toppings!

-What toppings could you put on this blueberry soup?
+What toppings could you put on this blueberry smoothie?

 How could you adapt this smoothie bowl?